IstoraMandiri/app-dump/README.md

 ### A Simple In-App Backup/Restore solution for Meteor

+:exclamation: This package should be used a simple tool to aid development.
+Use `mongodump` and `mongorestore` proper for mission critical operations.

+:warning: Restoring a backup will destroy existing data.

+:thumbsup: Works on meteor.com hosting

+## Usage

 Example: http://app-dump-example.meteor.com/, or check the `/example` folder

 Generates a downloadable tar backup of the current mongo database, which can be uploaded to restore.